preons/docs/content/articles/designing-preons.md

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/dark-vs-light-brand-color.png)

-Happy with that, I found, I was till not a fan of the light blue.
-But, I am pleased the brand purple stands out against both modes.
+Happy with that, I found, I was still not a fan of the light blue.
+But, I was pleased the brand purple stood out against both modes.

 ```html
 <div class="pa1 pa2-m relative maxw-super">